Braeden261/kendoSchool/README.md

 To fetch a PR, you need to add the person who created the PR as a remote.
 Go onto the PR page on GitHub, go down to the bottom and there is a text link that says "command line instructions".
 Open the link and copy the repo URL, then input the following command in Git Bash:
 `git remote add [remoteName] [remoteLink]` (ensure the remoteName is the person`s name that you are pulling from)

-Then you can do "git remote -v" to see al your added remotes.
+Then you can do `git remote -v` to see al your added remotes.
 After this you can do the following commands to fetch the branch, and then checkout the branch:
 ```
 git fetch [remoteName]